yahshun/Agility-2020-Access-102-Access-Building-Blocks/docs/Lab_Guide/Troubleshooting APM policies/module4.rst

 We use the Manage Sessions menu to view general status of currently logged in sessions, view their progress through a policy, and to kill sessions when needed.

-- Open a USER session to APM through a new browser window by navigating to your first Virtual Server IP Address created in LAB I
+Open a USER session to APM through a new browser window by navigating to a Virtual Server such as http://server2.acme.com

-#.
-Did you receive an error message?
+- Did you receive an error message?
 If so, take note of the Session Reference Number

-#.
-In the browser window, you are using to manage the BIG-IP, navigate to Access  Overview > Active Sessions menu.
+- In the browser window, you are using to manage the BIG-IP, navigate to Access  Overview > Active Sessions menu.

-#.
-Review the Manage Sessions screen, is there an Active Session?
+- Review the Manage Sessions screen, is there an Active Session?
 If not then why?

 Task 2 - Message Box